leockl/Pythia_x_v2/README.md

 need to update Postgres to more recent data 29th Feb 2024

-need to add more data in Postgres
+need to add more data in Postgres -> last priority stretch goal

 need a way to optimize speed connection to one Postgres -> indexing, cacching, optimizing